thatokhojane1/Part1/README.md

 The code is in the program.cs file. use the code to check the recipe. follow instructions to add ingredients.
-Follow the steps of the recipe measure the recipe adjust the quntity delete the recipe
+Follow the steps of the recipe. measure the recipe adjust the quntity delete the recipe